EMERGENCY RESPONSE: CORONAVIRUS OUTBREAK

 Your health and safety are our top priority!
 Senior staff and the emergency management team for the City of Myrtle Beach continue to meet to assess the situation in light of the reported cases of coronavirus in Horry County.
 The city looks to state and federal leadership regarding restrictions and guidance, and we are taking the necessary health precautions to make sure that everyone is safe.
 Please continue to practice safe habits and limit contact with others.

-Face masks are required...
+Face masks are required in Myrtle Beach...
 The Myrtle Beach City Council unanimously supported a public mask requirement during a special Council meeting on July 2.
-City Manager John Pedersen issued the executive order, which requires residents and visitors, ages 10 and up, to wear a cloth facemask at retail and foodservice establishments, as well as in public spaces at overnight accommodations.
+The order requires residents and visitors, ages 10 and up, to wear a cloth face mask at retail and food service establishments, as well as in public spaces at overnight accommodations.
+That executive order has been extended through March 31, 2021.

 FIND COVID-19 FILES ONLINE